 Governors meet with Senior Leaders on a termly basis to hold them to account with regard to their impact on the work of the school.

 Governors regularly check on the welfare of the staff.

-The Chair and Vice Chair attend all budget meetings and the Vice Chair works with the school’s Business Manager every month to monitor the school budget.
+The Chair attends all budget meetings and also works with the School Business Manager to monitor the school budget.
 The Schools’ Financial Value Standard (SFVS) ensures that our budget is spent wisely and properly, allowing school to optimise resources, and so raise standards and attainment.

 Governors, throughout the year, have attended training courses to improve their skills in order to support the development of the school and ensure that we fulfil our role effectively.

 Governors are fully involved in the whole school reviews with the Attached Adviser, which addresses: